mbrukman/a-conceptual-overview-of-asyncio/4-detailed-control-flow-analysis-example.md

 1. Control is now in **`program.triple`**
     * Control goes to the coroutine `triple` on line 2.
 It computes 3 times 5, then finishes and raises a StopIteration exception.
 1. Control is now in **`triple_task.step`**
     * The StopIteration exception is caught so we go to line 7.
 The return value of the coroutine `main` is embedded in the `value` attribute of that exception.
-That result is saved to `triple_task` and `triple_task` is marked as done.
-The done-callbacks of `triple_task` i.e. (`main_task.step`) are added to the event-loops' queue.
+That result is saved to `triple_task` and `triple_task` is marked as done (via set_result).
+The done-callbacks of `triple_task` i.e. (`main_task.step`) are also added to the event-loops' queue.
 The `step` method ends and returns control to the event-loop.
 1. Control is now in the **`event-loop`**
     * The event-loop cycles to the next task in its queue.
 The event-loop pops `main_task` and resumes it by calling `main_task.step()`.
 1. Control is now in **`main_task.step`**
-    * We enter the try-block on line 4 then resume the coroutine `main` from where it yielded.
+    * We enter the try-block on line 4 then resume the coroutine `main` which will pick up again from where it yielded.
+Recall, it yielded not in the coroutine, but in `main_task.__await__` on line 6.
 1. Control is now in **`triple_task.__await__`**
-    * We evaluate the if-statement on line 9 which ensures that `triple_task` is completed.
+    * We evaluate the if-statement on line 8 which ensures that `triple_task` was completed.
 Then, it returns the `result` of `triple_task` which was saved earlier.
 Finally that `result` is returned to the caller (i.e. `... = await triple_task`).
 1. Control is now in **`program.main`**
     * `tripled_val` is now 15.
 The coroutine finishes and raises a StopIteration exception with the return value of 17 attached.
 1. Control is now in **`main-task.step`**
     * The StopIteration exception is caught and `main_task` is marked as done and its result is saved.
-The `step` method end and returns control to the event-loop.
+The `step` method ends and returns control to the event-loop.
 1. Control is now in the **`event-loop`**
     * There's nothing in the queue.
 The event-loop cycles aimlessly onwards.